Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ]

 #### KNOWN BUGS AND FIXES
-- [ ] Gitlab needs install program
+- [ ] gitlab-ce needs to be installed as source program

 #### Coming features
 - [ ] Why some programs such as pycharm can not be added to favourites from the task bar? (related to launchers and how executables are related to launchers)